testing-library/jest-dom/README.md

 ## Inspiration

-This whole library was extracted out of Kent C. Dodds' [dom-testing-library][], which was in turn extracted out of [react-testing-library][].
+This whole library was extracted out of Kent C. Dodds' [DOM Testing Library][], which was in turn extracted out of [React Testing Library][].

 The intention is to make this available to be used independently of these other libraries, and also to make it more clear that these other libraries are